 To be fair, these men did not know of communism’s true horrors at the time of their meeting, including the starvation of five (and perhaps as many as eight) million Ukrainians that took place shortly thereafter.
 Stalin wanted to punish Ukrainian farmers who resisted giving their farms to the State through “collectivization.”
 The New York Times and Pulitzer Prize-winning correspondent Walter Duranty were busy making sure Stalin got good press coverage in the United States, including sanitizing stories about the Ukrainian genocide and of millions of others who suffered and died in the Soviet Gulag system.

 In 1980, a communist sympathizer and professor at Boston University named Howard Zinn published A People’s History of the United States.
 The book can be broken down simply.
 In Zinn’s view, America is a land of oppressors and the oppressed.
 This is the language of Marxism.
 He believes there are no heroes; even George Washington and Abraham Lincoln are attacked.
-Zinn goes on to tell his readers that everything from our founding to World War II was done with the primary motivation of enriching small groups of people.
+Zinn goes on to tell his readers that everything from our founding to World War II was done to enrich small groups of people.
 It is a depressing depiction of our history that intentionally leaves out critical facts and is full of half-truths and misrepresentations.

 The book should be an obscure piece of writing from an openly anti-American author.
 However, thanks to crafty publicity, especially from Hollywood celebrities, Zinn became somewhat of a celebrity himself.
 His book is still represented as the “real history” of America in some quarters.